mdaiter/SpeechTest/README.md

 5. ArduinoActor - Receives attributes and pins.
 Can turn on and off pins through Serial.

 6. TitanGraphActor - Receives messages for modifying people's attributes.
-The actor interacts with the graph database in order to
+The actor interacts with the graph database in order to store info received from the Arduino and the Kinect

+7. UDPActor - Binds to a UDP port in order to receive messages and send them off to an interpreter.

+8. UDPReceiverActor - Interprets JSON messages sent to it through the UDP Actor.

+More to come later...Dan wants me to crank this out now.